Courses

 Application of ecological principles to the study of animal behavior.
 Field course in local terrestrial and marine environments.
 Prerequisites: Junior standing and (MS 102N and BI 211) or (BI 111N and BI 112N).

 Synthesis of fundamental concepts in biology through the study of amphibians and reptiles.
 Includes extensive field work and an independent research project.
-Prerequisites: BI 111N and BI 112N and either BI 200 or BI 222.
+Prerequisites: BI 111N and BI 112N and BI 200.

 Examine problems such as species decline and endangerment, invasion by non-native species, habitat destruction and fragmentation, loss of biodiversity, and potential solutions, such as endangered species management, habitat restoration, ecosystem management.
 Prerequisite: ES 270N or BI 111N or MS 102N and any statistics course.